HenrikJoreteg/redux-bundler/EVENTUAL_README.md

 4. some action creators
 5. some effects (selectors/action creator pairs)

-Bundles like these can be combined into a larger application with `redux-app`.
+Bundles like these can be combined into a larger application with `redux-bundler`.

 A bundle that simply time-stamps every single action could be as simple as: